timonweb/django-tailwind/docs/installation.md

    python -m pip install django-tailwind
    ```

-   If you want to use automatic page reloads during development (see steps 9-12 below),
+   [RECOMMENDED IN DEV] If you want to use automatic page reloads during development (see steps 9-12 below),
    use the `[reload]` extras, which installs the `django-browser-reload` package
    in addition: